recordrig/for-the-record/README.md

 Install the [Redux Devtools for Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to aid with debugging.

+## Data

+Static data that needn't change very often and can be reused in various places, we store in `./_data`.

 ## Automated Tests

 We use Jest for unit tests.
 It will run all files bearing the name suffix "`.jest`", including snapshots for Storybook stories (as defined in `./components/_storyshots.jest.ts`):